sentientmonkey/nix-talk/README.md

 Scott Windsor
 DevOps PDX

+# Goals for talk & expectations

+The goal for this talk is to introduce you to how nix can be helpful in solving the problem of providing _reproducible_ and _portable_ development environments.
+It's meant to be an approachable for those unfamiliar with nix, but have a basic understanding of Unix systems and a comfort with working with the command-line and shell.
+A knowledge of programming language will help with the nix language portions - something like `javascript`, `ruby`, or `python` would be helpful given the expression language, but isn't specifically required.
+I introduce just enough of the language and understanding of nix to get through the setup here, but there's far more than I don't cover here.
+All of the code & command-line examples given should work on any Unix capable of running nix, but has only been tested on macOS and NixOS (Linux).

 # Background

 I started with computers at an early age with Apple ii, then moved on to IBM DOS machines.
 Eventually